OpenTalker/SadTalker/docs/face3d.md

 ```

-Then, the results will be given in the folders with the file name of `face3d.mp4`.
+The results will appear, named `face3d.mp4`.

-More applications about 3d face will be released.
+More applications about 3D face rendering will be released soon.